klarna/on-demand-for-digital-goods-docs/integration.md

 data-amount | This attribute is valid only for purchase forms and denotes the purchase's total price.
 The value should be multiplied by 100, so if your price is "9,90" it should be sent as "990". data-currency | This attribute is valid only for purchase forms and denotes the purchase's currency, as an [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217). data-merchant-context | This attribute is optional.
 We recommend sending information about the product.
 Klarna will use this to segment your traffic and will be able to offer ideas that may help your conversion as a merchant.
-A practical example is to send data about whether you're selling a "basic subscription" or "premium subscription", or if your trying "promotion banner 1" against "promotion banner 2". data-session-id | This attribute is valid only for preferences form and denotes a preferences session identifier (used as means for displaying the preferences securly)
+A practical example is to send data about whether you're selling a "basic subscription" or "premium subscription", or if your trying "promotion banner 1" against "promotion banner 2". data-session-id | This attribute is valid only for preferences form and denotes a preferences session identifier (used as means for displaying the preferences securely)